Tatzelwurm: Johann Rudolf Wyss

 The writer Johann Rudolf Wyss, explicitly stated that while the dragon was fabulous, the Stollenwurm was dubious.
 To the standard description of the Stollenwurm as a sort of snake with a cat's head and short feet, he added it was sometimes said to be hairy, and not just 2 or 4 but multiple limbs like a caterpillar.

 Wyss records a fabulous description from a certain shepherd in Gadmen valley who said there were two types of Stollenwurm, white ones with a little crown, and the more common black ones.

 Wyss in the estimation of Heinrich Dübi was a less significant source than Studer regarding the folklore of the dragons or Stollenwurm.
 Something Wyss had done in his commentary is to bring up several pieces of Swiss folklore on snakes, suggesting connections.
 He conjectured that herdsmen of the Alps were "probably" talking about the Stollenwurm when they said they believed "serpents" had the habit of sucking milk from pasturing cows, which could be warded against by placing a white rooster near the cows.

+Swedish analog

+In the folklore of South Sweden there exist dragons described akin to Tazelwurms.
+They belong to a type of dragon which arise when a greedy person who has hidden his money dies.
+The soul then turns into a terrible, but usually small, dragon and lies on top of the treasure to guard it.
+Legends say that they resemble lizards or fish, with toothy mouths, claws and long tails, and specifically in southern Sweden, there are stories about such dragons with cat heads.